-Migrating a website from one CMS to another can seem painful and frustrating, but moving to the right CMS will improve your results and ability to grow online.
-There are various reasons to change Content Management System (CMS) for your online property.
+Headless CMS vs WordPress - Migrating a website from one CMS to another can seem painful and frustrating, but moving to the right CMS will improve your results and ability to grow online.
+There are various reasons to change Content Management System (CMS) from WordPress to a headless one.
 Here are the 5 best arguments to move your website to a headless CMS like DatoCMS.

 No database means less unknown vulnerabilities and gateways that someone could exploit.
 All your dynamic content is safely stored and managed in your CMS, and you can even enforce two-factor authentication for sensitive content.